oracle/cloudtestdrive/DataScience/lab100/lab.md

 y_predicted = model.predict(X_test)
 print('RMSE: ', mean_squared_error(y_test, y_predicted))
 ```
-**We have managed to lower the RMSE, this means our model is performing better with our new garage feature.**
+**We have managed to improve the RMSE.
+Our model is performing better with our new garage feature.**

 # Bonus Exercise (optional)
 Pick another algorithm to train on this data, and compare its performance with the LinearRegression algorithm.